keriem/kerichristian-coe332/homework03/README.md

 [isp02]$ curl localhost:5006/animals/createRandom
 ```
 ## How to run the Consumer
 The consumer file will run some test urls listed above.
-After the container is running call the container with the following line:
+After the container is running call the consumer with the following line:
 ```
 [isp02]$ python3 consumer_requests.py
 ```